Battle of Antonov Airport: Analysis

+Analysts at War on the Rocks recognized the Battle of Antonov Airport as the first major battle of the Russian invasion of Ukraine, and believed that the engagement was a decisive event in the war, in which Ukraine succeeded in preventing a rapid capture of Kyiv.
+Although Russian forces eventually captured the airport, Ukrainian resistance and their cratering of the runways managed to delay Russian airborne forces long enough to keep them from using it as an airbridge to support offensive operations in Kyiv.
+Russia's failure in achieving this strategic objective, in addition to their massive logistic traffic jams to the north of Kyiv, ended up collapsing their plans for executing a rapid decapitation attack on the Ukrainian government.

-The course of the battle of Antonov Airport was compared to World War II's Operation Market Garden (Allied paratroopers pictured).
+The course of the Battle of Antonov Airport was compared to World War II's Operation Market Garden (Allied paratroopers pictured).

 Conversely, CNN described the airport's fall as "the first major victory notched by the Russians" in the invasion.
 The Washington Post also stated that "still, the Russians had their bridgehead" after capturing the airport on 24 February.
 Ukrainian commander Oleksandr Syrskyi later argued that the fall of the airport "played a negative role" for the Ukrainian forces, but that "artillery fire aimed at the runway and disembarkation sites delayed the landing significantly and frustrated the plan to capture Kyiv".
-Jeremy Kofsky, researcher of the United States Military Academy's Modern War Institute, compared the battle of Antonov Airport to Operation Market Garden.
+Jeremy Kofsky, researcher of the United States Military Academy's Modern War Institute, compared the Battle of Antonov Airport to Operation Market Garden.
 He argued that in both engagements the initial paratrooper landing was successful and temporarily captured the target area, but mistakes in planning (particularly flawed assessments of the defenders' willingness and ability to resist) caused a paratrooper force to be overwhelmed.
 As a result, the attacking force was only able to seize the target at a later date when it had become much less strategically significant, resulting in major issues for the attackers' overall offensive strategy.

-Journalist Andreas Rüesch also argued that the battle of Antonov Airport, alongside other battles during the invasion, disproved the myth of the extreme capabilities and near-invincibility of the Russian Airborne Forces, claims which had been extensively fostered by propaganda in Russia.
+Journalist Andreas Rüesch also argued that the Battle of Antonov Airport, alongside other battles during the invasion, disproved the myth of the extreme capabilities and near-invincibility of the Russian Airborne Forces, claims which had been extensively fostered by propaganda in Russia.
 In reference to the first day of fighting, Pleyer described the battle as the worst defeat inflicted on the Russian Airborne Forces in recent history.
 Citing Ukrainian sources and a captured Russian paratrooper, The Moscow Times later reported that at least 60 soldiers from the 31st Guards Air Assault Brigade were killed during the battle for the airport.
 The New York Times reported that, according to "senior American and Ukrainian officials and the captured Russian logbook", about 300 Russian paratroopers were killed in the battle overall.